 Use a sawing action to gently guide the floss down and up the side of each tooth, this removes the plaque effectively.
+Step 5.

-Some people may find this task difficult especially if their manual dexterity is compromised in any way.
+For the back teeth use both forefingers to guide the floss into the contact points and use the sawing action to guide the floss up and down the side of each tooth Some people may find this task difficult especially if their manual dexterity is compromised in any way.
 There are several types of flossing aids with handles that make this easier and you can purchase these at your nearest pharmacy or large retail store.
 Dental floss should always be used with great care as rough handling could damage your gums; the sawing action protects against any unnecessary force being used.